PadsterH2012/ac-project1/README.md

 # AC-Project1: Idea Incubator

 ## Description
 AC-Project1 is a robust Flask-based web application called Idea Incubator.
 It provides essential functionality for user management, project planning, and AI-assisted development, all within a clean and intuitive interface.
+The application now features an enhanced chat interface with AI agents for project planning and writing, as well as improved project scope management.

 ## Features
 - User registration with username, email, and password